• There are no suggestions because the search field is empty.

 “You may not control all the events that happen to you, but you can decide not to be reduced by them.”
 Maya Angelou

-From everyday challenges to traumatic events with long-term impacts, life comes with difficulties.
-Resilience is what helps you adapt to these stressful situations.
 Psychologists define resilience as the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress such as family or relationship problems, serious health problems, or workplace and financial stressors.

 Two resilient women celebratingWhat Does It Mean to Be Resilient?

 Resilience is the ability to recover quickly and adapt to situations.
-Resilience theory argues adversity itself is not the most critical factor but rather how we deal with it.
+Resilience theory argues that adversity itself is not the most critical factor but rather how we deal with it.
 It’s a dynamic system to help us adapt successfully to threats and hardships in life.

 Emotionally resilient people understand that whatever the stressor, it is temporary suffering.
 They are aware of their feelings and physical needs and accept that pain ebbs and flows.
 Resilient people incorporate mindfulness and self-care into their lives and generally surround themselves with supportive people.